 Register your partnership – partnerships

-If you are applying as a partnership, you will need to first register as a partnership with the Ministry of Government and Consumer Services.
+If you are applying as a partnership, you will need to first register as a partnership with the Ministry of Public and Business Service Delivery.
 For details on how to register your partnership, go to ServiceOntario.

 Your application to FSRA will need to include either: